Rate my experience

 One way is to have your premiums stepped: in other words, reflecting your age and any risk factors that go every year at the anniversary of your insurance policy.

-If you choose stepped premiums:
+If you choose variable age-stepped premiums:

 • Your premiums may be less expensive when your policy starts, compared to other options.